antsy/cryptocheck/readme.md

 ## Thanks

-Due to finnish law, it is illegal to ask for tips.
-However, it's not illegal to receive money.
+Due to finnish law, it might be illegal to ask for tips (nobody seems to know for sure).
+However, it's not illegal to receive some.

  * BTC: `3P7mfD1dCebi1LPEDByk5Q68bPDPzgLUD1`
  * ETH: `0xE511275174FA446735AECE520717aaD5932e47e2`